fireship-io/fireship.io/hugo/content/lessons/pwa-to-play-store/index.md

 {{< figure src="img/google-play-store-listing.png" alt="Update the store listing on google play" >}}

 You are must fill out ALL required information for the store listing, content rating, and pricing details.
 You should see four green checkmarks on the sidebar ✔️ when this process is complete.
-Your app will initially be in *pending publication* status - just wait a few hours for it to be approved.
+After you create the release, your app will be in *pending publication* status - just wait a few hours for it to be approved.

 And finally you can install your app from the Play Store by using the opt-in URL under the *Manage testers* , then finish up the day a well-deserved refreshment 🍺.

 ## The End

 That was a lot of small steps 😅 but this process will become more streamlined in the future.
-Let's recap
+Let's recap the entire checklist

 1. Build a good PWA
 1. Install Android Studio
 1. Sign up for Google Play, pay $25
-1. Create an Internal Track Release
+1. Clone the Android TWA starter app
+1. Update app/build.gradle
 1. Create a keystore
 1. Create a digital asset link file and deploy it
-1. Clone the Android demo
-1. Update app/build.gradle
 1. Generate a signed APK
+1. Create an Internal Track Release
 1. Upload the signed APK to Google play
 1. Finish the Google Play Store Listing
 1. Release and wait